It’s less like Power Rangers clicking rings, more like living among expats in a foreign country

 BTW Ubuntu is a Linux distribution from Canonical, Inc. which also created Virtualenv for Python.

-Kali Linux is used by security researchers.
+Kali Linux is used by security researchers (not for production use).

 -